 Once students DO have a foundation of basic skills, there are various strategies you can use to help them improve their reading comprehension.

 For more information about decoding, teaching, and even view a list of reading strategies, visit the Reading Horizons Reading Strategies Homepage.
-If you're interested in learning more about early reading comprehension, check out our free early literacy resources.
+If you're interested in learning more about early reading comprehension, check out our free early reading skills resources.

 Reading comprehension strategies are crucial for any reader.
 Once students have adequate decoding and vocabulary skills to allow for fluent reading, reading comprehension can be improved by having students follow these three steps: preview, study, and review/summarize.